 Recipes are the basis for a Model as they contain machine learning algorithms and logic designed to solve specific problems.
 More importantly, Recipes empower you to democratize machine learning across your organization, enabling other users to access a Model for disparate use cases without writing any code.

 You have now reviewed the input and output schemas required by the Product Recommendations Recipe.
-You can now continue to the next section to find out how to create, train, and evaluate a Product Recommendations Model.
+Continue to the next section to learn how to create, train, and evaluate a Product Recommendations Model.

-Now that your data is prepared and the Recipe is ready to be used, you can create, train, and evaluate your machine learning Model.
+Now that your data is prepared and the Recipe is ready, you can create, train, and evaluate your machine learning model.

 A Model is an instance of a Recipe, enabling you to train and score with data at scale.